10 Social Media Marketing Tips to Help You Get Your Act Together

-To help you get started, keep these 10 tips in mind before, during, and after you start marketing on social media:
+To help you get started, keep these 10 tips in mind before, during, and after you start any type of marketing activities on social media:

-Before you begin any campaign, start with research.
+Before you begin a social media marketing campaign, start with research.
 The more you know about your audience, the better you’ll be able to reach them.
 Nobody wants to be pushed on a product that they don’t need.

-During the campaign, it’s important to keep an eye on your audience and respond as necessary.
+During your social media marketing campaign, keep a close eye on your audience and respond as necessary.

-After your campaign has come to a close and you’ve completed all the steps in your plan – improvising where necessary and managing any crises that may have come up – this is when you’ll have time to reflect.
+After your social media marketing campaign has come to a close and you’ve completed all the steps in your plan — improvising where necessary and managing any PR crises that may have come up — this is the perfect time to reflect.
 Review your results and apply the most effective strategies to your next campaign.

 10 SOCIAL MEDIA MARKETING TIPS